AndyZ-maragidyne/Cytus-Heardle-Bot/README.md

 This is a discord bot that has two major functionalities:

-## 1. It gets a random song from the rhythm game "Cytus" and makes the user try and guess it.
+## 1. It plays a random song from the rhythm game "Cytus" and the user tries to guess it.
 ---
  It is discord bot version of the daily song guessing game heardle, where the user starts with a one second clip of the song and can listen to more of the song with each incorrect guess. expands upon the heradle game with many new features: